-Not only can assessment software add value in terms of getting the right candidate in, they also help reduce your hiring time.
+Not only can assessment software add value in terms of getting the right candidate in, but they also help reduce your hiring time.

-Not to mention that your hiring decisions are then based on solid, unbiased data as opposed to just a resume or face to face interaction.
+Not to mention that your hiring decisions are then based on solid, unbiased data as opposed to just a resume or face-to-face interaction.

 5. Invest in your career page and hiring sources